benbria/exception-formatter/README.md

 Features
 ========

-* Automatically highlights your code, as opposed to included modules or node.js system libraries (since your code is likely where the problem is.)
+* Automatically highlights *your* code (as opposed to included modules or node.js system libraries) since your code is likely where the problem is.
 * Strips leading project paths to make exceptions more readable.
 * Can read [longjohn](https://github.com/mattinsler/longjohn) and
   [streamline](https://github.com/Sage/streamlinejs) async stacks.